 The Best Chicken Soup

-I’m bringing to you my go-to recipe for The Best Chicken Soup.
-Tips how to get rich flavorful broth with tender chicken and vegetables that will soothe the soul.
-To write the word ‘best’ in front of any recipe is tooting your own horn a little bit, but I’ve been making this soup for years and it is my go-to.
+There’s chicken soup, then there is The Best Chicken Soup and that is what I have for you today.
+Find out my tips of how to get rich flavorful broth/stock with tender chicken and vegetables that will soothe the soul.
+To write the word ‘best’ in front of any recipe is tooting your own horn a little bit, but I’ve been making this soup for years and I think that is that good!

 Not just in the cold weather months, I can eat this soup all year long.
 I make it a lot and it’s taken years of tweaking, experiments, tips and secret ingredients to finally get it to the ‘best’ stage.